Lake Oswego Transit Center

 In 2002, an overhaul was planned due to the proliferation of pedestrian obstacles.
 At that time, the four bus lines serving the center picked up 593 passengers and dropped off 505 on an average weekday.

-Low ridership for two of the four bus lines serving the transit center (the 36 and 37, connecting Lake Oswego with Tualatin) was a concern for TriMet in the 2000s.
+In the 2000s, low ridership for two of the four bus lines then serving the transit center (the 36 and 37, connecting Lake Oswego with Tualatin) was a concern for TriMet.